wwwaylon/wwwaylon.github.io/_posts/2023-10-02-leadership.md

 thumbnail-img: /assets/img/leadershipmission2.png
 #gh-repo: wwwaylon/beautiful-jekyll
 #gh-badge: [star, fork, follow]
-tags: [SAS Mplus R]
+tags: [Leadership Biostatistics Interdisciplinary]
 ---

-# Navigating Leadership Roles in Biostatistics Research Support Groups: Trends and Insights
+# Trends and Insights

 The field of biostatistics is at the forefront of cutting-edge research, driving innovation and advancements in healthcare and life sciences.
 Within this dynamic landscape, biostatistics research support groups play a pivotal role in providing the statistical expertise necessary for impactful studies.
 As I reflect upon my own journey, I have experienced the ever-evolving landscape of leadership roles within these organizations and the industry trends that are currently shaping and will continue to shape the future of biostatistics research support.